mochi-hpc/mochi-doc/docs/source/yokan/05_modes.rst

 =================================

-You may have noticed the :code:`YOKAN_MODE_DEFAULT` parameter passed to all of the client functions.
+You may have noticed the :code:`YOKAN_MODE_DEFAULT` parameter passed to all client functions.
 This argument can be used to alter the semantics of the function.
-You may use multiple such mode by chaining them using bitwise "or".
+You may use multiple such modes by chaining them using bitwise "or".

 The flags currently available are listed hereafter.